 (2) Definition, Critical Characteristics, and Boundary

 Isolated Land Subject to Flooding is an isolated depression or closed basin without an inlet or an outlet.
-It is an area which at least once a year confines standing water to an average depth of at least six (6) inches and has a surface area of 2,500 square feet or greater.
-Isolated Land Subject to Flooding may be underlain by pervious material, which in turn may be covered by a mat of organic peat or muck.
+It is an area which at least once a year confines standing water to an average depth of at least six (6) inches and Isolated Land Subject to Flooding may be underlain by pervious material, which in turn may be covered by a mat of organic peat or muck.

 The physical characteristics and location are significant to the preservation and protection of the Bylaw Interests and Values specified in Section 2.8(1)(a) above.